RESEARCH STARTER

 People

-The city of Budapest is home to 1.775 million people, or about 18.3 percent of Hungary's total population according to 2022 estimates.
+According to the CIA World Factbook, the city of Budapest is home to 1.778 million people, or about 18.5 percent of Hungary's total population according to 2023 estimates.
 Most are Roman Catholic, but there is a significant Protestant minority and also a small Jewish community.

 The majority of the capital's residents are ethnic Hungarians (Magyars).
 About 17 percent did not declare an ethnicity, but Roma (also called Romani), make up Budapest's most significant ethnic minority.
 Many Roma live in poor, segregated neighborhoods.
 There are also a few Germans, Romanians, and Slovaks, and since the 1990s, ethnic Chinese have also become a sizeable presence in Budapest.

 Budapest's demographics have shifted considerably since the late 1980s, which ushered in a new era of democracy and increasing prosperity.
-In the mid-1990s, the capital's population began a gradual decline due to several factors: the government's efforts to limit the influx of unskilled immigrants; steady improvements in the quality of life in Hungary's rural districts, which reduced incentives to move to Budapest; and the relocation of many educated, professional Hungarians to the suburbs.
-As a result of this urban flight, Budapest is today an increasingly segregated city, with poor minority groups tending to concentrate in specific ethnic neighborhoods.
+In the mid-1990s, the capital's population began a gradual decline due to several factors like the government's efforts to manage migration flows, improvements in the quality of life in Hungary's rural districts, which reduced incentives to relocate to the capital; and the movement of many educated professionals to suburban areas.
+This trend of suburbanization has contributed to demographic changes within the city, with some lower-income and marginalized communities, including segments of the Roma population, becoming more concentrated in certain urban districts.
+These patterns reflect broader socio-economic disparities rather than formal policies of segregation.

 Economy

 Budapest has historically been responsible for the largest share of the Hungarian economy.
 Roughly half of all foreign investment in Hungary goes to Budapest, whose commercial endeavors provide a significant portion of the country's gross domestic product (GDP).
-In 2020, the city's total GDP was 46.7 billion.
+In 2020, the city's total GDP was US$46.7 billion.
+According to CIA World Factbook, agriculture accounted for approximately 4.7 percent of Hungary’s gross domestic product, while industry contributed around 24.3 percent, and the services sector made up the largest share at about 57.6 percent.
+These figures highlight Hungary’s strong industrial base alongside a steadily growing services sector and a notable agricultural presence in the economy.

 The capital is the seat of half of the nation's food processing industry and two-thirds of its agricultural trade.
 The many large factories that dominate Pest's outlying districts have historically constituted the bulk of Hungary's industrial base.
 Budapest leads the nation in research capacity, innovation, and in the manufacture of electronics, farm machines, pharmaceuticals, textiles, chemicals, railway equipment, buses, boats, and computer components.